CTEC3905/labs/markdown/05-lab.md

 - handle user input with JavaScript
 - reflect user input directly on the page without reloading

-Input fields are the primary method for getting user input, so it is essential to choose the correct type, depending on what you want the user to enter.
-Handling these on the page with JavaScript and providing feedback without (or before) calling any server scripts or reloading the page is one of the elements of modern web development.
+Input fields are the primary method for getting user data, so it is essential to choose the correct type, depending on what you want the user to enter.
+Handling these on the page with JavaScript and providing feedback without (or before) calling any server scripts or reloading the page is one of the *key elements of modern web development*.

-Manipulating the Document Object Model (DOM) in this way is one approach to avoiding excessive to-and-fro messages between the client (browser) and the web server, which makes user interaction more immediate and intuitive.
+Manipulating the Document Object Model (DOM) in this way avoids excessive to-and-fro messages between the client (browser) and the web server, making user interaction more immediate and intuitive.
 If you use local storage (in a future lab) to retain user preferences between browser sessions, their choices can be made to persist in that user’s browser.